TeamSuman/WeTICA/README.md

 #### Note

-The installaion process and the script has been tested on AlmaLinux v8.9 using NVIDIA A100 GPU cards (CUDA v12.4).
+The installaion process and the script have been tested on AlmaLinux v8.9 using NVIDIA A100 GPU cards (CUDA v12.4).

 ## On-the-fly monitoring of the simulation progress